raspberrypilearning/interactive-animation/en/step_7.md

 ---

-You can make your sprite perform an action such as playing a sound or moving when you click on it, and you can combine blocks to create a sequence of actions for the sprite to do every time you click on it.
+You can make your sprite perform an action, it could play a sound or move when you click on it, and you can combine blocks to create a sequence of actions for the sprite to do every time you click on it.

 **Chirp and jump back when clicked**: [See inside](https://scratch.mit.edu/projects/435649420/editor){:target="_blank"}